Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 ## Virtualization

 An efficient, isolated duplicate of the real machine dedicated to an OS.
-It is based on a virtual machine monitor (hypervisor) that creates an environment for an OS and is in complete control of the system resources.
+It is based on a Virtual Machine Monitor (VMM or hypervisor) that creates an environment for an OS and is in complete control of the system resources.

 The requisites that the Virtual Machine (VM) must have are: